 Social Justice Students Conference at Holocaust Memorial Week

-MPP students are encouraged to hold presentations and interact with speakers and fellow students at the annual Social Justice Conference, hosted by Intercultural Students Services in cooperation with the Holocaust Memorial Week.
+MPP students are encouraged to hold presentations and interact with speakers and fellow students at the annual Social Justice Conference, hosted by Diversity & Cultural Engagement in cooperation with the Holocaust Memorial Week.

-OSU maintains a variety of Cultural Centers which serve an active community of domestic and international students.
+OSU maintains a variety of Diversity & Cultural Engagement which serve an active community of domestic and international students.
 MPP faculty regularly participate in events hosted by the centers.